WanlinYang/Self-Driving-Car/Vehicle-Detection/README.md

 #### 2. Image processing pipeline and multiple frames

 For each frame in this video.
 I applied the pipeline of processing a single frame in the previous section.
-Besides detecting vehicles in a single frames, I also overlapped bounding boxes of 3 most recent frames to avoid noises of a single frame.
+Besides detecting vehicles in a single frame, I also overlapped bounding boxes of 3 most recent frames to avoid noises of a single frame.
 The final result of the output video seems good.

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in the implementation of this project

 The pipeline may mistakenly recognize some scene on the road or on the sides of the road as a vehicle.
-Sometimes the pipeline cannot detect a vehicle further.
-To make it better, we may segment more parts in the scene that a car cannot apprear.
-Maybe some classification techniques, like deep learning, will be a classifier to make the pipeline more robust.
+Sometimes the pipeline cannot detect a vehicle further from the camera.
+To make it better, we may segment out more parts in the scene that a car cannot apprear.
+Maybe some classification techniques, like deep learning, will be a better classifier to make the pipeline more robust.